CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/04-create-custom-domain.md

    ![](media/6s7.png)

-1. Once the certificate is uploaded, associate the new domain to the certificate and click the "Add Binding" button.
+1. Once the certificate is uploaded, associate the new domain to the certificate and click the **Add Binding** button.

    ![](media/6s8.png)